istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 The following procedure is to be performed against the remote cluster.

-__NOTE__: The endpoint IP environment variables need to be set as in the [above section](#set-environment-variables-for-pod-ips-from-istio-control-plane-needed-by-remote)
+> The endpoint IP environment variables need to be set as in the [above section](#set-environment-variables-for-pod-ips-from-istio-control-plane-needed-by-remote)

 1. Use the helm template command on a remote to specify the Istio control plane service endpoints: